 Aquatherm offers a wide range of threaded transitions to connect with non-fusible system components.
-These transitions have a machined brass or stainless-steel thread moldinjected into a PP-R base for maximum strength.
+These transitions have a machined brass or stainless-steel thread moldinserted into a PP-R base for maximum strength.

-The brass transition components are lead-free (<0.25% Pb) in accordance with the Safe Drinking Water Act (SDWA).

-When installing these threaded connections, there are a few important things to remember:

-Only continue one or two turns past hand-tight, and do not bottom out.
-Use tape only; do not use pipe dope unless absolutely necessary.
+- The brass transition components are zero-lead (<0.25% Pb) in accordance with the Safe Drinking Water Act (SDWA). - When installing these threaded connections, there are a few important things to remember: - Only continue one or two turns past hand-tight, and do not bottom out.
+Use tape or a thread sealant intended for use with plastic fittings.
 Do NOT bottom out in the threaded fitting.

 - Your sealant needs to be compatible with brass or stainless steel as you are not threading to PP-R. - Always apply counter pressure on the fitting when tightening the connection.
 If the fitting has a hex head, place your wrench on it; a crescent wrench may give you a more secure fit.
 For fittings without a hex head, use a strap or pipe wrench on the PP-R body of the fitting.
+FPT Hex Brass

 Excessive torque on the brass may cause the brass to turn in the PP-R body, which will result in a leaking fitting.
 Never tighten the mating components to the point where the brass insert moves.
+Over-tightening to the point where the brass insert moves will require the fitting to be removed and replaced.